-However, many still find Moka useful even with this cost, especially when the automated savings process is the only way they are able to save anything at all.
+However, many still find Moka useful even with this cost, especially when the automated savings process is the only way they can save anything at all.

 If you are looking for other opportunities to invest using automation and low-cost ETFs inside a registered account, robo-advisors like Wealthsimple are worth checking out.

-You can read and compare all the major robo-advisors by reading my Complete Guide To Robo-Advisors in Canada.
+You can compare all the major robo-advisors by reading my Complete Guide To Robo-Advisors in Canada.

 Ease of Use